 There are endless things that you can try on your stand up paddle board, other than just standing up and paddling!
-Your board and paddle are your ticket to adventure and new experiences.
-These are 5 of our favourites, and are all things you need to try!
+Your SUP board and paddle are your ticket to adventure and new experiences.
+These are 5 of our favorites, and are all things you need to try!

 Share a Sunset

 Watching the giant flaming orb that is the sun drop below a watery horizon is something that every stand up paddleboarder needs to experience.
 Whether you are going out just before sunset to watch it, or it is at the end of a long paddle, it is a must see.
 On a calm night the sun will light up the water and sky in a way that can only be appreciated from a SUP.
 You can do this on any SUP board, but a board with a full length deck pad lets you really kick back!

 Pro Tip – Usually we suggest being back to shore 30 minutes before sunset, but in this case, we will make an exception.
 Pick a spot that is a short paddle back to land, and once the actually sets, head back!

 Do you have spot that you have always wanted to fish, but can’t get to it by boat?
 Maybe the water is too shallow, too weedy, or the lake doesn’t allow motorised boats?
 With a SUP board, you can access secret spots that were only fishing fantasy!
 Load up your paddle board with your fishing gear and start paddling into fishing hot spots.

 Pro Tip – You can fish from any stand up paddle board.
 Fishing specific boards often have a lot more stability and ways to transport your gear, so if you are a hard core fisherman they are well worth it.
 However, just because you don’t have a SUP Fishing paddleboard, don’t let that stop you as any all around or touring paddle board will do quite nicely!